noragami/pokeshake/README.md

 For this reason, I made the decision to forward the same http response code to the client, instead of failing badly with a `500` response code.
 So we can keep the information and provide the right feedback to the client.

-I also implemented a `404` response code if the client requests a pokemon that doesn't exist.
+I also implemented a `404` response code if the client requests a Pokemon that doesn't exist.

 ## :bulb: Improvement areas for production ready product

 - [ ] Document API using OpenAPI/Swagger (using Swagger UI)
-- [ ] Add a cache layer (all the requests are deterministic, same pokemon name -> same pokemon description, same description -> same Shakespeare description)
+- [ ] Add a cache layer (all the requests are deterministic, same Pokemon name -> same Pokemon description, same description -> same Shakespeare description)
 - [ ] We'd need a *premium/ultra*  Shakespeare translator API subscription
 - [ ] Add Spring Retry policy to automatically re-invoke a failed operation (on the integration side)
 - [ ] Add a circuit breaker to fail fast if all else fails
+- [ ] This is a single microservice, but in production you'll want a whole microservices ecosystem to scale the right way such as an api gateway/reverse proxy, a service locator, a config server...